Skip to content

 The people who are toxic in their social or personal relationships are emotionally unavailable individuals with narcissistic tendencies who typically have a history of being abused or neglected as children.

-There are various factors at play why these people may end up this way.
+Various factors may cause these people to end up this way.

-But also consider their relationships with the people close to them to understand the messages they send and why they have the behavior.
-In most cases, these relationships hold the key to their toxicity.
+Also, consider their relationships with those close to them to understand the messages they convey and the reasons behind their behavior.
+In many cases, these relationships are key to their toxic tendencies.

 Important to remember is that toxic behavior is not always intentional.